|

 we are not fussing and petting our dogs at every opportunity or

-buying them new toys each week, we are not giving them enough attention
+buying them new toys each week, we are not giving them enough attention.

-or affection.
-However, a dog's idea of attention and affection means
+However, a dog's idea of attention means being included in daily

-being included in daily activities, being given social boundaries,
+activities, being given social boundaries, leadership, regular playful

-needs recognised and catered for.
+catered for.

 The dog in the picture to the right is helping me to hang the laundry